Cellular Immunology / Immunophenotyping Laboratory

 Quantiferon Assay

-The Quantiferon TB test is an interferon gamma release assay (IFGRA) for TB.
-The assay requires special blood tubes and sample handling requirements.
+The QuantiFERON-TB test is an interferon gamma release assay (IGRA) used for the diagnosis of latent Tuberculosis (TB).
+The assay requires special blood tubes and has specific sample handling requirements.
 The laboratory can issue guidance and sample tubes to requestors.
 Interpretation of the result needs to be in the context of clinical history and other laboratory and clinical investigations.
-The antigens used in the test are absent from all BCG strains used and from most known non-tuberculous mycobacteria, it is possible to have a reactions to M Kansasii, M Szulgai and M. Marinarum.
-If such infections are suspected, alternative test should be sought.
-The Quantiferon test (and other TB IFGRA) may give false negative results in immunosuppressed patients.
-The laboratory provides a positive control tube for all tests to ensure the validity of results.
-Where the positive control fails (indeterminate result) the laboratory may suggest alternative testing.
+The antigens used in the test are absent from all BCG vaccine strains of TB and from most known non-tuberculoid mycobacteria, it is possible to have a reactions to M. kansasii, M. szulgai and M. marinarum.
+If such infections are suspected, alternative testing should be sought.

 Guide to interpretation